-- Report findings to designated senior management outlining the information gathered and the actual and potential risks identified in the supply chain risk assessment: We are in the process of completing a gap analysis and intend to provide a summary of the identified risks and gaps as well as recommended action plans to mitigate risks and close gaps to the steering committee. - · Devise and adopt a risk management plan: With oversight from our Board of Directors, management is responsible for the day-to-day management of risks confronting our businesses, including enterprise risk management.
+- · We are continuing our gap analysis and intend to provide a summary of the identified risks and gaps as well as recommended action plans to mitigate risks and close gaps to the steering committee. - · With oversight from our Board of Directors, management is responsible for the day-to-day management of risks confronting our businesses, including enterprise risk management.
 In addition, we have robust global processes that together support a strong internal control environment to promote the early identification and continued management of risks by our company's leadership.
 In this context, we routinely refine our risk mitigation strategy with the goal of systematically reducing the extent of exposure to significant identified risks and minimizing the likelihood of their occurrence.
-We are developing our risk management plan for risks associated with conflict minerals consistent with these existing processes. - Implement the risk management plan, monitor and track performance of risk mitigation, report back to designated senior management and consider suspending or discontinuing engagement with a supplier after failed attempts at mitigation: We plan to implement our conflict minerals risk management plan as we continue our due diligence procedures and obtain additional information regarding our conflict minerals risk exposure. - Undertake additional fact and risk assessments for risks requiring mitigation, or after a change of circumstances: Additional fact finding, risk assessments, and changes in circumstances will be assessed during our annual review of our conflict minerals compliance program.
+We continue to develop our risk management plan for risks associated with conflict minerals consistent with these existing processes. - · We intend to implement our conflict minerals risk management plan as we continue our due diligence procedures and obtain additional information regarding our conflict minerals risk exposure. - · Additional fact finding, risk assessments, and changes in circumstances will be assessed during our annual review of our conflict minerals compliance program.